 Advice should be provided in a simple uncomplicated way, that you can understand.
 It should help you to get a clear picture of your own financial situation and needs and help set your goals.
-And on top of that, you need to be confident you’ll receive advice that’s independent, trustworthy and reliable so you can make the right decisions today for the future you want.
+And on top of that, you need to be confident you’ll receive advice that’s trustworthy and reliable so you can make the right decisions today for the future you want.

 Vision Super member Rod and his wife Deb, share their journey through working life towards retirement with the help of Vision Super.
 Here is their story.

 Of course, this is your decision entirely, and there may be times that you know exactly what you want and how to get there.
 But if you find yourself wanting to know more about any of the following, then it’s more than likely you’ll benefit from some advice.

 For more information about the advice services you have access to including the provider of the advice and any associated advice fees refer to the applicable Product Disclosure Statements and relevant FSG.